ericdwkim/fluent_python/README.md

 `__repr__` --> provides a helpful, string representation of an object for inspection

 For example, the output `Vector(4, 5)` is descriptive of how the Vector class is defined.
+This output can also now be used as an input too.
+Without this custom method, we would see `<Vector object at 0x...>` which isn't helpful or descriptive.

 ```
     def __repr__(self):